| Title: | Manipulate Matrix Row and Column Labels with Ease |

 One of "exact", "leading", "trailing", "anywhere", or "literal".
 Default is "exact". |

-produces a regex pattern that selects row or column names if the item in strings
+leading produces a regex pattern that selects row or column names if the item in strings matches

 the beginnings of row or column names.

-produces a regex pattern that selects row or column names if the item in strings
+trailing produces a regex pattern that selects row or column names if the item in strings matches

 the ends of row or column names.

-produces a regex pattern that selects row or column names if the item in strings
+anywhere produces a regex pattern that selects row or column names if the item in strings matches

 any substring of row or column names.